Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Case Studies - Staffing

 Ans:

-2. The various types of human needs of the new employees that are being fulfilled by Anuroop through induction training are outlined below:
+2. The human needs of the new employees being fulfilled through induction training are:

 Q8.
-Srija runs an NGO under the name ‘Sarthak’ in Delhi.
-The organization is engaged in offering waste paper recycling services to all kinds of institutions in the Delhi NCR region.
-It also manufactures custom made paper stationery out of recycled paper on order for the interested institutions at a very competitive price.
-The website of ‘Sarthak’ provides a link to a Careers site where in the people desirous of joining the NGO can use simple Job Search to find the right opportunity for themselves.
+Srija runs an NGO under the name 'Sarthak' in Delhi.
+The organisation is engaged in offering waste paper recycling services to all kinds of institutions in the Delhi NCR region.
+It also manufactures custom-made paper stationery out of recycled paper on order for the interested institutions at a very competitive price.
+The website of 'Sarthak' provides a link to a Careers site where people desirous of joining the NGO can use a simple Job Search to find the right opportunity for themselves.
 The NGO also keeps a database of unsolicited applicants in its office so that job seekers may be notified of future opportunities when they arise.

 1. Identify the two sources of external recruitment being used by the NGO 'Sarthak' by quoting lines from the paragraph.